-Spam Laws Are Violated
+5. Spam Laws Are Violated

 Violating any of these requirements may be the reason why your Shopify emails are going to spam.

-Poor Domain Reputation
+6. Poor Domain Reputation

-Email Authentication is Failing
+7. Failing Email Authentication

 The higher the confidence a mailbox provider has over your messages, the more likely your emails will land in the inbox.
-The primary email authentication methods include DKIM / DomainKeys (something set up in your domain host), SPF, Sender ID, and DMARC.
+The primary email authentication methods include DKIM (something set up in your domain host), SPF, Sender ID, and DMARC.

-Poor Email Engagement
+8. Poor Email Engagement

-You see, for these reasons, you eventually know that your revenue is leaking since your campaign is landing in spam.
+For these reasons, you eventually know your revenue is leaking since your campaign is landing in spam.

-How to Prevent Your Shopify Emails From Ending in Spam
+4 Ways to Prevent Your Shopify Emails From Ending in Spam

-Set Up SPF Record
+1. Set Up SPF Record